Ask a question at Cabinet

 Protocol for members of the public wishing to speak at Cabinet

-The Cabinet meeting begins at 10:00am with questions from the public.
-Members of the public are free to stay and watch the Cabinet conduct its business after this item.
+The Cabinet meeting begins at 10.00am with questions from the public.
+Instructions will be provided in advance of the meeting for members of the public wishing to ask a question remotely.
+Members of the public will leave the meeting and are able to watch the Cabinet conduct the remainder of its business after this item via live stream.
 There is also an opportunity to ask a question about an agenda item.
 These must be submitted in advance.

 - If you wish to speak about a matter being considered at the meeting, you must contact us, indicating the item you wish to speak on, no later than 12.00 noon three working days before the date of the meeting.